MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Conclusion

 \section{Conclusion}

-In this work, we proposed MaskInversion as a method to create region embeddings that are grounded in the rich feature representations of foundation models without the need to fine-tune the model.
-To this end, we leverage the concept of explainability maps to learn an embedding vector that is focused on a respective region.
-We extend this idea by an add-on regularization loss to balance global and local representations as well as by a gradient decomposition to improve runtime in case of multiple masks per image.
-This approach holds promise for many applications in computer vision, where understanding and manipulating specific regions of an image in relation to their context is important.
+We proposed MaskInversion as a method to create region embeddings that are grounded in the rich feature representations of foundation models, without the need to fine-tune the model.
+To this end, we leveraged explainability maps to learn an embedding vector focused on a specific image region.
+We extend this idea with an add-on regularization loss to balance global and local representations, and with a gradient decomposition technique to improve runtime.